spoike/lunchscraper/README.md

 1. Clone
 2. Run `npm install` at the cloned copy
-3. Edit the `example.js` or add your own scraper in the `places` folder
+3. Add your own scraper in the `places` folder
-4. Run with `node example.js`
+4. Run with `node lunch.js scrape` to scrape

 Enjoy!